-Felt beads are easy and very inexpensive to make - you only need a few grams of merino wool top and some soapy water.
+Wet felted beads are easy and inexpensive to make - you only need a few grams of merino wool top and some soapy water.

-Get two tufts of merino wool about 4 – 5 inches long (10-12 cms).
-This will give you a bead about the size of a small cherry.
+Take two tufts of merino wool about 4 – 5 inches / 10-12 cms long.
+This amount will give you a bead about the size of a small cherry.

 If you want to make lots of beads of the same size, weigh the wool so that you know exactly how many grams to use each time.